15 Effective Employee Morale Boosters in 2023

 Did you know that the profitability of a company is directly influenced by employee morale and engagement ?
 Positive staff morale can boost a company’s profitability by 21 percent, according to a Business News Daily report.
 In this study published in 2017, high employee satisfaction resulted in a 41% reduction in absenteeism.
 Forbes suggests that employee satisfaction has more to do with work-life balance and how well employers know their team members.
 Putting the ‘human’ factor into the company’s culture cannot only improve employee morale but also lead to higher employee retention and company success.
+Take a look at some statistics to understand how morale impacts employee happiness and retention.
 While company culture resides at the core of work satisfaction, there are several activities and steps that can be implemented to improve workplace morale.

 What is morale in the workplace?